 TurkeyWorld

-Truly the best way to explore the vibrant world of yarns with a variety of patterns and learn about Turkish history is to go to the Istanbul Carpet Museum.
+The best way to explore the vibrant world of yarns with various patterns and learn about Turkish history is to visit the Istanbul Carpet Museum.
 There is just one carpet museum in Turkey, and it is located in Istanbul.
-Carpets and rugs dating back to the Seljuk and Ottoman eras are on display here, with the emphasis being on Turkish pieces.
+Carpets and rugs dating back to the Seljuk and Ottoman eras are displayed here, emphasizing Turkish pieces.
 This museum is a must-see for anybody interested in vibrant carpets of all shapes, sizes, and eras.

 Introducing Istanbul Carpet Museum

-The Sultan Ahmed Mosque was chosen as the location for the construction of this museum in 1979; hence, it is also referred to as the Sultan Ahmed Museum.
+The Sultan Ahmed Mosque was chosen as the location for constructing this museum in 1979; hence, it is also referred to as the Sultan Ahmed Museum.
 After a few years, the building that housed the museum was repurposed as the Hagia Sophia Mosque, while the structure that housed the Carpet Museum was transformed into the Ibrahim Pasha Palace.
-This museum has the only remaining Konya and Milas carpets from the 16th and 17th centuries, as well as carpets from the classical era, Caucasian and Turkmen carpets, and the most expensive of the Konya and Milas carpets.
+This museum has the only remaining Konya and Milas carpets from the 16th and 17th centuries, the classical era, Caucasian and Turkmen carpets, and the most expensive of the Konya and Milas carpets.

 An inside view of the Istanbul Carpet Museum